marianoguerra/little-riak-core-book/_sources/starting.txt

     command but we will add some more in the future.

 tanodb_app.erl
-    This file implements the `application behaviour <http://www.erlang.org/doc/design_principles/applications.html>`_ it's a set of callbacks that the erlang runtime calls to start and stop our application.
+    This file implements the `application behavior <http://www.erlang.org/doc/design_principles/applications.html>`_ it's a set of callbacks that the Erlang runtime calls to start and stop our application.

 tanodb_sup.erl
-    This file implements the `supervisor behaviour <http://www.erlang.org/doc/design_principles/sup_princ.html>`_ it's a set of callbacks that the erlang runtime calls to build the supervisor hierarchy.
+    This file implements the `supervisor behavior <http://www.erlang.org/doc/design_principles/sup_princ.html>`_ it's a set of callbacks that the Erlang runtime calls to build the supervisor hierarchy.

 tanodb_console.erl
     This file is specific to riak_core, it's a set of callbacks that will be